sebasjm/antlr/README.txt

 ANTLR Parser Generator   Early Access Version 3.0b4 (August 24, 2006) 1989-2006
 usage: java org.antlr.Tool [args] file.g [file2.g file3.g ...]
-  -o outputDir   specify output directory where all output is generated -lib dir       specify location of token files -report        print out a report about the grammar(s) processed -print         print out the grammar without actions -debug         generate a parser that emits debugging events -profile       generate a parser that computes profiling information -nfa           generate an NFA for each rule
-  -dfa           generate a DFA for each decision point -X             display extended argument list
+  -o outputDir          specify output directory where all output is generated -lib dir              specify location of token files -report               print out a report about the grammar(s) processed -print                print out the grammar without actions -debug                generate a parser that emits debugging events -profile              generate a parser that computes profiling information -nfa                  generate an NFA for each rule -dfa                  generate a DFA for each decision point -message-format name  specify output style for messages -X                    display extended argument list

 For example, consider how to make the LL-star example from the examples tarball you can get at http://www.antlr.org/download/examples-v3.tar.gz

 $ cd examples/java/LL-star